Grand Traverse County, Michigan: Government

 The county government operates the jail, maintains rural roads, operates the major local courts, keeps files of deeds and mortgages, maintains vital records, administers public health regulations, and participates with the state in the provision of welfare and other social services.
 The county board of commissioners controls the budget but has only limited authority to make laws or ordinances.
 In Michigan, most local government functions — police and fire, building and zoning, tax assessment, street maintenance, etc. — are the responsibility of individual cities and townships.
+The county administrator is Nate Alger.

 Grand Traverse County is represented in the U.S. House of Representatives by Jack Bergman (R), and is part of Michigan's 1st congressional district.

 In the Michigan House of Representatives, Grand Traverse County is divided between the 103rd and 104th districts.
 The 103rd, which comprises Traverse City and the townships of East Bay, Garfield, Long Lake, and Peninsula, is represented in Lansing by Betsy Coffia (D).
 The 104th, which comprises the rest of Grand Traverse County, is represented by John Roth (R).
 In the Michigan Senate, Grand Traverse County is part of the 37th Senate district, and is represented by John Damoose (R).